starkbank/sdk-php/README.md

 }
 ```

-**Note**: Instead of using BrcodePayment objects, you can also pass each payment element in dictionary format
+**Note**: Instead of using BrcodePayment objects, you can also pass each payment element directly in array format, without using the constructor

 ### Get BR Code payment